jdlph/Path4GMNS/README.md

 ![Architecture](/docs/source/imgs/architecture.png)

 ## Installation
-Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.8.7/), and can be installed using
+Path4GMNS has been published on [PyPI](https://pypi.org/project/path4gmns/0.9.0/), and can be installed using
 ```
 $ pip install path4gmns
 ```
-If you need a specific version of Path4GMNS, say, 0.8.7,
+If you need a specific version of Path4GMNS, say, 0.9.0,
 ```
-$ pip install path4gmns==0.8.7
+$ pip install path4gmns==0.9.0
 ```

-v0.8.7 finalizes the changes introduced in v0.8.7a1 as a stable release.
+v0.9.0 introduces mesoscopic traffic simulation using the point queue model.
 Please **update to or install the latest version** and **discard all old versions**, which could lead to wrong assignment results under certain conditions.

 ### Dependency
 The Python modules are written in **Python 3.x**, which is the minimum requirement to explore the most of Path4GMNS.
 Some of its functions require further run-time support, which we will go through along with the corresponding [use cases](https://path4gmns.readthedocs.io/en/latest/).